Meta Salary Negotiation: How To Negotiate A Meta Job Offer

 Meta Yearly Performance Bonus

-All Meta offers typically include a yearly performance bonus.
+All Meta offers include a yearly performance bonus.
 This target bonus is a percentage of your base salary, and it’s based on both personal and company performance.
 The target percentage ranges from 10% to 30% depending on your role level.
-It’s possible to exceed this target percentage if the company outperforms its goals and you achieve a strong performance rating, but it’s best to assume the average payout when evaluating this component as part of your total compensation.
+It’s possible to exceed this target percentage if the Meta outperforms its goals and you achieve a strong performance rating, but it’s best to assume the average payout when evaluating this component as part of your total compensation.

-This is a sizeable sum that makes a big difference in your total yearly compensation, but we have not found it to be negotiable, and there’s often a set target percentage for all employees depending on their role level.
-That said, this metric will increase your total compensation as you negotiate up your base salary since it’s a percentage of your base.
+This is a sum that makes a big difference in your total yearly compensation, but we have not found it to be negotiable, and there’s often a set target percentage for all employees depending on their role level.
+That said, this metric will increase your total compensation as you negotiate up your base salary at Meta since it’s a percentage of your base.

 Meta Initial Equity Package

 Along with other companies in the tech industry, equity is a key component of Meta's compensation philosophy.
-New employees will receive an initial equity grant in their job offers.
+New employees will receive a Meta initial equity grant in their job offers.
 Meta’s equity comes in the form of restricted stock units (RSUs) which represent actual ownership of stock (i.e., you will receive shares of Meta stock) that will be transferred to you when the stock vest per the Meta vesting schedule.
 The RSUs do not have a one-year cliff and will vest quarterly over a four-year Meta RSU vesting schedule.

 Meta’s RSUs can be an extremely valuable form of compensation, but they will fluctuate based on the market value of the company.
 If Meta’s share value goes up, you share in that increase, but if they go down, you share in that loss.
 The greatest consequence is that you will forgo the equity if you leave Meta before it vests per the Meta RSU vesting schedule.